langer-jaroslav/GoogleReCaptcha.V3/README.md

 # Exceptions
 Methods can throw 'HttpRequestException' when connection to the Google's service doesn't work or service doesn't response with HTTP 200

+# Contact
+Contact me in case you find any errors or problem via email langerjara@gmail.com